-Learners will cover three topics and all are examined.
-All learners take units 1 and 2 to enable the learner to demonstrate their understanding of the underpinning mathematics and scientific principles which are the foundation of engineering.
+Learners will cover nine topics; some are examined and some are tutor assessed.

+All learners have to take Units 1 and 2.
+These enable them to demonstrate their understanding of the underpinning mathematics and scientific principles that are the foundation of engineering.